patilankita79/ModernJavaScript/README.md

 ### Observer Pattern

-- This pattern allows us to subscribe and unsubscribe to certain events or certain functionalities
+- This is the behavioral pattern allows us to subscribe and unsubscribe to certain events or certain functionalities
 - It can be used to notify DOM if certain elements are needed to be updated
 - AngularJS relies heavily on this pattern through event management with scope

+### Mediator Pattern

+- This is the behavioral pattern and idea is to have a mediator which is an interface for communicating with callees which are mediated objects